Common use of Due Organization; No Subsidiaries; Etc Clause in Contracts

 AutoNDA by SimpleDocs

-Due Organization; No Subsidiaries; Etc. (a) The Seller is a corporation duly organized, validly existing and in good standing under the laws of the State of Delaware and has all necessary power and authority:
+Due Organization; No Subsidiaries; Etc. (a) Each of the Acquired Corporations is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction State of its incorporation California and has all necessary corporate power and authority: (i) to conduct its business in the manner in which its business is currentlycurrently being conducted; (ii) to own and use its assets in the manner in which its assets are currently owned and used; and (iii) to perform its obligations under all Company Contracts.

 Appears in 1 contract